-We do not have a long history with our subscription or pricing models and changes could adversely affect our operating results.
+We do not have a long history with our pricing models and changes could adversely affect our operating results.

 We have limited experience with respect to determining the optimal prices and contract length for our platform.
-As the markets for our features grow, as new competitors introduce new products or services that compete with ours or reduce their prices, or as we enter into new international markets, we may be unable to attract new customers or retain existing customers at the same price.
+For example, we recently began offering capacity-based pricing for our Pages and Answers products.
+There is no assurance that this new pricing and distribution model will be successful thus adversely affecting our financial results.
+Furthermore, as the markets for our features grow, as new competitors introduce new products or services that compete with ours or reduce their prices, or as we enter into new international markets, we may be unable to attract new customers or retain existing customers at the same price.
 Moreover, large customers, which have historically been the focus of our direct sales efforts, may demand greater price discounts.